infinitydaemon/CycoNet/README.md

-# CycoNet
+# CycoNet Tools
-Python tools to monitor an enabled CycoNet
+Python tools to monitor an enabled CycoNet.
+This repo will increase in time.